 The Algarve in Portugal is one of my favorite areas that I have traveled to.
 The beaches of the Algarve are breathtaking, the local food and wine are fantastic, and the people are friendly.
-If you like to have a little flexibility on holiday, and aren’t fond of the rigid meal timetables of all-inclusive resorts, I’d recommend renting a villa from a company like Villa Plus.

 The Algarve has wonderful markets where you can stroll and shop for fresh, local ingredients, perfect if you like to cook your own meals.
 However, no vacation is complete without going out to sample the traditional cuisine of the country you are visiting, so with that in mind, here’s a food guide to the Algarve.

 7 Foods You Must Eat In The Algarve

 1. Clams and Cockles Cooked In Garlic & Olive Oil

 The seafood of the Algarve is so fresh, I’d recommend eating as much as you can while you are there.
 My favorite was the clams and cockles, cooked simply in garlic and olive oil.
 These are great paired with the local Super Bock beer.

 The Algarve boasts some of the best fresh fish in the world, and this is why I highly recommend renting a villa with a kitchen, so you can cook it yourself.
 Go to the local markets, and you will find tuna, sardines, swordfish, sea bass, and more.
 If you can, grill it, just like the fishermen do.